Turkey detains Syrian suspect in bombing that killed 6

 Turkish television broadcast footage purporting to show the main suspect being detained at a house where she was allegedly hiding.
 It said police searching the house also seized large amounts of cash, gold items and a gun.

-Police later also released a photograph showing the woman standing between two Turkish flags, in handcuffs.
+Police later also released a photograph showing the woman, in handcuffs, standing between two Turkish flags.

 The minister told reporters that Kurdish militants had allegedly given orders for the main suspect to be killed to avoid evidence being traced back to them.

 Istanbul Gov. Ali Yerlikaya said of the 81 people who were hospitalized, 57 have been discharged.
 Six of the wounded were in intensive care and two of them were in life-threatening condition, he said.
-The six who were killed in the blast were members of three families and included children aged 15 and 9.
+The six who were killed in the blast were members of three families and included children ages 9 and 15.

 Mecid Bal, a 63-year-old kiosk owner said his son was caught up in the blast and called him from the scene.